LED: Light Enhanced Depth Estimation at Night: Introduction

-To improve the performance of supervised methods in low-light conditions, we draw inspiration from active stereovision methods \cite{fanello_hyperdepth_2016,riegler_connecting_2019, li_deep_2022,baek_polka_2021} by harnessing High-Definition (HD) headlights commonly equipped in modern vehicles.
-These headlights have demonstrated promising results in scene perception research \cite{waldner_hardware---loop-simulation_2019, waldner_digitization_2020, waldner_optimal_2021}.
-Therefore, we leverage them to project a pattern into the scene, guiding the network and thereby improving perception accuracy and reliability.
+\simon{ In this paper, we introduce Light Enhanced Depth (LED), a novel approach that significantly improves depth estimation in low-light environments, ensuring enhanced accuracy and reliability for autonomous vehicles.
+High-Definition (HD) headlights, commonly found in modern vehicles, have shown promising results in scene perception research \cite{waldner_hardware---loop-simulation_2019, waldner_digitization_2020, waldner_optimal_2021}.
+Drawing inspiration from active stereovision \cite{fanello_hyperdepth_2016,riegler_connecting_2019, li_deep_2022,baek_polka_2021}, we harness HD headlights to project a pattern into the scene, guiding the network and thereby improving performance. }